API Documentation

 mkCargoDerivation :: set -> drv

-This is a fairly low-level abstraction, so consider using buildPackage or cargoBuild if they fit your needs.
+This is a fairly low-level abstraction, so consider using buildPackage or

 Required attributes

-• buildPhaseCargoCommand: A command (likely a cargo invocation) to run during the derivation's build phase.
-Pre and post build hooks will automatically be run.
+buildPhaseCargoCommand: A command (likely a cargo invocation) to run during the derivation's build phase.
+Pre and post build hooks will automatically be run.cargoArtifacts: A path (or derivation) which contains an existing cargotargetdirectory, which will be reused at the start of the derivation.
+Useful for caching incremental cargo builds.- This can be prepared via

-• This can be prepared via buildDepsOnly
+- This can be prepared via

 Optional attributes